Adrianrguez96/DCore-FiveM-Roleplay-Framework/README.md

     end
 ```

-In the future, I will create a wiki where you can see the explanations of funtions that include this framework and I continue upload new versions of **D-Core** framework.
+# Important Note

-###   This is an alpha version of the framework, it can include bugs or functionalities not yet programmed or half done.
+This is an alpha version of the framework, which means it may contain bugs or incomplete features.
+Your feedback and contributions are welcome as the framework continues to evolve.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.